SLLEN: Semantic-aware Low-light Image Enhancement Network: Performance Evaluation

 \subsubsection{Quantitative Comparison}

-To overcome the bias caused by subjective assessment, we implement quantitative comparison using two benchmark reference metrics (peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) \cite{1284395}), and two non-reference metrics (lightness order error (LOE) and contrast enhancement based contrast-changed image quality (CEIQ) \cite{yan2019no}).
-Table~\ref{quantitative} lists the average scores of PSNR and SSIM on three paired datasets (GladNet-Dataset \cite{wang2018gladnet}, Synthetic Dataset \cite{Lv2019AgLLNet}, and LOL-test \cite{Chen2018Retinex}), and the average scores of LOE and CEIQ on three unpaired datasets (DICM \cite{lee2013contrast}, NPE \cite{wang2013naturalness}, and MEF \cite{ma2015perceptual}).
+To overcome the bias caused by subjective assessment, we implement quantitative comparison using two benchmark reference metrics (PSNR and SSIM \cite{1284395}), and two non-reference metrics (LOE and CEIQ \cite{yan2019no}).
+Table~\ref{quantitative} gives the average scores of PSNR and SSIM on three paired datasets (GladNet-Dataset \cite{wang2018gladnet}, Synthetic Dataset \cite{Lv2019AgLLNet}, and LOL-test \cite{Chen2018Retinex}), and the average scores of LOE and CEIQ on three unpaired datasets (DICM \cite{lee2013contrast}, NPE \cite{wang2013naturalness}, and MEF \cite{ma2015perceptual}).
 It can be found from this table that SLLEN achieves the best average scores in terms of SSIM and PSNR, which indicates that the results of SLLEN are more similar to the GT compared to those of other state-of-the-arts.
-Moreover, the advantages of SLLEN on LOE and CEIQ further demonstrate its superiority regarding illumination correction and contrast restoration.
+Moreover, the advantages of SLLEN in LOE and CEIQ further demonstrate its superiority regarding illumination correction and contrast restoration.